gombrii/aoc/README.md

 # Advent of Code CLI (`aoc`)

-A simple command-line tool to streamline your **Advent of Code** workflow in **Go**, from scaffolding new solutions to running them with input data.
+A command-line tool to streamline your **Advent of Code** workflow in **Go**, from scaffolding new solutions to running them with input data, chasing better solutions and execution times.
 It handles project setup, day initialization, and execution of specific parts with minimal friction.
-> That was the professional pitch.
-I wrote the same kind of functionality last year, but as part of my actual Advent of Code repository.
-I just thought it'd be neat to keep the facilitation of AoC challenges as a standalone app, separate from the actual challenges, hence this.
+> Last year I wrote something similar to this, albeit much simpler, in my AoC repo.
+Now I thought it'd be neat to keep the facilitation of AoC challenges as a standalone app, separate from the actual challenges, hence this.
 >
 > The goal of this application is to impose upon the user as little as possible and let the user run and write his/her own solutions along with any helper code.
-The app only provides a simple way to structure and run the solutions without needing to juggle multiple binaries.
+This app, in its core, only provides a simple way to structure and run the solutions without needing to juggle multiple binaries.

 ## Features